ncsaba03/RapidExcel/README.md

 ﻿# ExcelImporter

-A high-performance, zero-allocation Excel import/export library for .NET 8, designed for processing large datasets efficiently using modern C# features.
+A high-performance  Excel import/export library for .NET 8, designed for processing large datasets efficiently using modern C# features.

 ## 🚀 Performance